 Spray penetrating lubricant into the spout opening so it hits the diverter piece.
 Spray the penetrating lubricant around the post on the top of the water spout and wait five minutes or more before trying the diverter again.

+Remove the bathtub's spout to replace it and the diverter.
+Look over the underside of the spout with a flashlight, looking for a small screw that may hold the spout on the water pipe.
 Remove the screw on the underside of the spout, if one is present, using an appropriately sized Allen wrench.
 Pull on the spout as you wiggle it left and right to remove the spout from the water pipe.

 Clamp a pipe wrench to the old spout if you do not see a screw.
 Turn the entire spout counterclockwise with the wrench until the spout unthreads from the water pipe.

 Thread the new spout onto the pipe by hand, wrap the spout with a thick towel and clamp the pipe wrench to the spout so you can turn it clockwise until the back of the spout touches the tub and shower surround.